 While producers, consumers, and decomposers represent the primary classifications of biotic components, other categories can provide a more nuanced understanding of ecosystem dynamics:

 - Indicator Species: Indicator species are species that are particularly sensitive to environmental changes.
 Their presence, absence, or abundance can be used to assess the health of an ecosystem.
-For example, certain species of lichens are highly sensitive to air pollution.
+As an example, certain species of lichens are highly sensitive to air pollution.
 Their absence in an area can indicate high levels of air pollution.

 Trends and Latest Developments: A Changing World